AuthorizeNet/sample-code-java/README.md

 ````
 Running SampleCode without a parameter will give you the list of sample names.
 Handy or what!

+**NOTE You can update to your Sandbox credentials in SampleCode.java**

 *PLEASE NOTE THIS PROJECT IS CURRENTLY UNDER DEVELOPMENT*